vidyagames998/vidyagames998.github.io/eldenring/index.md

 South of castle morne rampart grace in weeping peninsula on the left is a scarab that gives you poison mist, equip this, this can be used to kill tree sentinel 2.0 easily
 Upstairs of sofria river well is a water basin with a spiked crack crystal tear, next to it is a bear in a village, underneath the bear there are stairs to a basement with the axe talisman, equip this.
 Mix the spiked crack tear and strength tear in the physick at a grace
+Gear: Underneath the second tree sentinel is a [dungeon that has easy to grab tree sentinel armor](https://www.youtube.com/watch?v=QHsFlF63vns)

 ## First two bosses